 - All branches have green and blue bins for the collection of compostable and recyclable waste in all public and staff areas.

-- The Library furthers environmental awareness in the community through innovative projects such as BPL Grows Seed Library (temporarily unavailable due to COVID-19).
+- The Library furthers environmental awareness in the community through innovative projects such as BPL Grows Seed Library.

 - Free environment-related programs are offered from time to time, often in partnership with local organizations and committees.